 What about Warp 10?

-Warp 10, our advanced time series platform, can be used to analyze those time series, even at large scale, at the scale of a whole population if need be, so any agency willing to put contact tracing in place should contact us, we can help.
+Warp 10 is our advanced time series platform.
+It can be used to analyze those time series, even at a large scale, at the scale of a whole population if need be.
+So any agency willing to put contact tracing in place should contact us, we can help.

 Keep safe, stay at home!

-The Ministry of Health of Singapore just announced it would be open sourcing its own contact tracing application it used for fighting the COVID-19 outbreak.
+The Ministry of Health of Singapore just announced it would be open-sourcing its own contact tracing application is used for fighting the COVID-19 outbreak.